Appropriate Tool Insurance for Small Contractors

 If you have a general liability policy but have never been asked about the value of your tools, it’s fair to say that you’re not insured for any loss associated with those tools.

-Properly insuring your tools begins with knowing how much they’re all worth.
+Structuring coverage for your tools begins with knowing how much they're all worth.
 Knowing their value is the first step.

 The next step is to determine the right policy to add them to.
 Should you include the tools on your liability policy?
 Or is it better to start a separate one?